tim4dev/textbar/README.md

 # Text Bar Selector

 A simple text choice for your e-commerce store client.
-Written in Kotlin.
+Written in Kotlin + coroutines.

  - `minSdkVersion 16`
  - AndroidX